Emon46/aws-cdk/README.md

 # Welcome to your CDK JavaScript project!

+to intiate with cdk
+`cdk init --language javascript`

+to start the bootstrap
+`cdk bootstrap`

 This is a blank project for JavaScript development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.
 The build step is not required when using JavaScript.